-To further encourage and facilitate the development of affordable housing, the City will offer state required administrative processing, state-required density bonus incentives, state-required reductions in development and parking standards. , and funding, when available, for off-site improvements and any required environmental cleanup.
+To further encourage and facilitate the development of affordable housing, the City will offer state required administrative processing, state-required density bonus incentives, state-required reductions in development and parking standards.

 To ensure that the City complies with SB 166 (No Net Loss), the City will monitor the consumption of residential and mixed-use acreage to ensure an adequate inventory is available to meet the City's RHNA obligations.
 To ensure sufficient residential capacity is maintained to accommodate the RHNA, the City will develop and implement a formal ongoing (project-by-project) evaluation procedure pursuant to Government Code Section 65863.
 Should an approval of development result in a reduction in capacity below the residential capacity needed to accommodate the remaining need for lower and moderate-income households, the City will identify and if necessary, rezone sufficient sites to accommodate the shortfall and ensure "no net loss" in capacity to accommodate the RHNA.